HordLawk/YottaBot/README.md

 - You agree to not submit any issues, features, or pull requests related to bugs exclusively related to self-hosting.

 ## W.I.P
-- [x] change mute roles to native timeout and answer commands with replys
 - [ ] use slash commands; context menus; buttons; and stuff (on hold until Discord improves slash permissions)
 - [ ] apply for messages priviledge intent
 - [ ] setup a patreon